As men age, their testosterone levels drop. It starts happening when men are 30 to 40 years old.

 Problems with the testicles or the pituitary gland that controls them can cause low T even in younger men.

-To go on testosterone replacement therapy, men need to have low testosterone levels in their blood, as well as show several other symptoms of low T levels.
+To go on testosterone replacement therapy, men need to have low levels of testosterone in their blood, as well as show several other unwanted symptoms related to low levels of T.

 Some of the testosterone therapies a doctor can choose from include: